Clean Air Vehicle Decal History & Legislation

-Green decals are no longer being issued, but are valid until January 1, 2019 (per AB 266).
-They were originally available to the first 40,000 applicants that purchased or leased cars meeting California's transitional zero emission vehicles (TZEV) requirement, also known as the enhanced advanced technology partial zero emission vehicle (AT PZEV)* requirement.
-Per SB 286, the expiration date for the green decals was extended to January 1, 2019.
+Green decals are no longer being issued, and are no longer valid as of January 1, 2019.
+They were originally available to the first 40,000 applicants that purchased or leased cars meeting California's TZEV requirement, also known as the enhanced advanced technology partial zero emission vehicle (AT PZEV)* requirement.
+Vehicles that potentially qualified were plug-in hybrid electric vehicles.
 Per budget trailer bill, SB 853 (Statutes 2014, chapter 27), the green decal limit was increased by 15,000 to 55,000 decals effective July 1, 2014.
 Per AB 2013, effective January 1, 2015, an additional 15,000 decals were available for a new maximum of 70,000.
-Per SB-838, and effective as of September 13, 2016, the Green decal statutory limit was removed.
-The expiration date of this program was extended (AB 286) to January 1, 2019.
+Per SB-838, and effective as of September 13, 2016, the green decal statutory limit was removed.
+Per AB 266, the expiration date of green decals was extended to January 1, 2019.

 Meeting California's most stringent tailpipe emission standard

 Having zero evaporative emissions

 Having a 15 yr/150K mile warranty on the emissions system and;

 Having a 10 yr/150K warranty on the zero emission energy storage system.

 Not all plug-in hybrid vehicles met these requirements.